maheswarawidiatna/A-Monte-Carlo-Simulation-to-Compare-the-TCO-of-ICEV-and-BEV-for-Gojek-Driver/README.md

 ## Usage

 To use the script, update the parameters at the beginning of the file to match your specific scenario.
 Then, run the script using a Python interpreter.
 Review the results and analyze the generated plots to understand the financial implications of electric vehicle ownership under the specified conditions.

-## License

-This script is released under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to your needs.